-In 2021, directors were surveyed with respect to key educational priorities for the Board and provided suggestions for future director education topics.
-The NCGC reviewed the survey results, and the Chair of the NCGC and CEO developed a director education plan for the coming year.
+In 2022, directors were surveyed with respect to key educational priorities for the Board and provided suggestions for future director education topics.
+The NCGC reviewed the survey results, and the Chair of the NCGC and CEO developed a director education plan for 2023.

-Site visits of the Corporation's facilities are arranged from time to time for Board members; however, these have been temporarily suspended as a result of the COVID-19 pandemic.
+Site visits of the Corporation's facilities are arranged from time to time for Board members.